taborlab/FlowCal/doc/excel_ui/output.rst

 .. image:: /_static/output_sample.png

 3. The file ``<Name of the input Excel file>_output.xlsx``, contains calculated statistics for each sample, for each relevant fluorescence channel.
 To produce this file, ``FlowCal`` copies the **Instruments**, **Beads**, and **Samples** sheets from the input Excel file, unmodified, to the output file, and adds columns to the **Samples** sheet with statistics.
-Statistics per sample include: the number of events after gating and the acquisition time.
+Statistics per sample include the number of events after gating and the acquisition time.
 Statistics per fluorescence channel include: channel gain, mean, geometric mean, median, mode, standard deviation, coefficient of variation (CV), interquartile range (IQR), and robust coefficient of variation (RCV).

 .. image:: /_static/output_spreadsheet_samples.png

-In addition, a **Histograms** tab is generated, with bin/counts pairs for each sample and relevant fluorescence channel, in the specified units.
+In addition, a **Histograms** tab is generated, with bin/counts pairs for each sample and relevant fluorescence channel in the specified units.

 .. image:: /_static/output_spreadsheet_histograms.png